Question 102·Hard·Rhetorical Synthesis

 - In 1977, she founded the Jane Goodall Institute, an organization dedicated to chimpanzee research and conservation.

-The student wants to make and support a generalization about the impact of Goodall’s discovery.
+The student wants to make and support a generalization about the overall impact of Goodall’s discovery.
 Which choice most effectively uses relevant information from the notes to accomplish this goal?

 Hints